Calbabreaker/piano/backend/README.md

 ## Docker

-Run `docker-compose up --build` to use the docker image.
+Run `docker-compose -f docker-compose-prod.yaml up` to use the prebuilt docker image.

+Or build it manually: `docker-compose up --build`.